BxNxM/micrOS/README.md

 Contains code for the supported boards for installation, the development, deployment and server tools, all written in python.

+> Note: Install git manually for Windows before this step

 ```
 git clone https://github.com/BxNxM/micrOs.git
 ```